thecppzoo/zoo/design/AnyContainer.md

 Curiously, both GCC libstdc++ and Clang's libc++ implement the type erasure needed in `any` by instantiating a template function which "knows" what is the type of the held object and internally has a switch with the many tasks required to manage the held object.
 Perhaps the implementers did not use inheritance-virtual-method because of how cumbersome it is to have fine grain control of type switching when using it; however, by not using "polymorphic objects" directly, but working with them as raw bytes I have found fully portable (standard-compliant) ways to have very fine grained control of type switching, leading to my implementation looking relatively straightforward.

-Why fine-grained type switching control is not possible directly because the inheritance-virtual-method mechanism is in my opinion under-specified in the standard.
-For example, determining if two polymorphic objects are of exactly the same type, using the standard way, results in ridiculous code that may explode into calling `strcmp` and all, at least using libstdc++:
+Fine-grained type switching control is not possible directly because the inheritance-virtual-method mechanism is in my opinion under-specified in the standard.
+For example, determining if two polymorphic objects are of exactly the same type, in any of the standards-compliant ways I know, results in ridiculous code that may explode into calling `strcmp` and all, at least using libstdc++:

 ```c++
 #include <typeinfo>